MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## October 26, 2020

-Version 500.2010.17001 of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and solution version 500.1.1.0  include the following new features.
+Version 500.2010.17001 of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and solution version 500.1.1.0  include the following new feature.

 | Feature | Solution update required? |
 |----------------------------------------------------------------------------------------|------|